 Third-Party Agreement Requirements

 University-approved technology solutions are vetted by established procurement processes including IT compliance and legal reviews.
-It is recommended that University Units use university-approved technology unless a third-party vendor agreement is necessary to address circumstances where requirements cannot be met with reasonable efforts or would significantly impair the educational, research, business, or service missions of the University.
+University Units should use university-approved technology unless a third-party vendor agreement is necessary to address circumstances where requirements cannot be met with reasonable efforts or would significantly impair the educational, research, business, or service missions of the University.
+In this case, an exception may be requested according to the Request for Exception to IT Security Policy.
+Such requests must be specific and include valid reasons for the added risk to FSU's security posture.
+When an exception is approved and a third-party solution is obtained, the University Unit ISM is responsible for proper vetting of all university procurement compliance requirements.

-When a third-party agreement is necessary, the requestor (IT Asset Custodian, Application Custodian or Data Custodian, as applicable) or the University Unit ISM will coordinate with the CUU ISM to request approval on the requestor’s behalf through this process:
+When a third-party agreement is necessary, the requestor (IT Asset Custodian, Application Custodian or Data Custodian, as applicable) or the CUU/University Unit ISM will request approval on the requestor’s behalf through this process:

 - Identify the business requirements that cannot be met with university-approved technology.